adsau59/supbot/README.md

 Make sure Google Chrome is updated.

-### How does it work?
+### How to use the API?

-Feature - feature is list of commands that the client can use, like Math, Help<br/>
-Action - action is used to perform different action, like goto group, send message<br/>
-Checker - checkers are special type of actions, which check for events in whatsapp web, like new chat in current group checker, new chat in other group checker<br/>
-read the comments in each class to understand what the class does.<br/>
+Check out the [video tutorial series](https://www.youtube.com/playlist?list=PLdeajH45r2EKfD4lB6LJW6jF66PLSFGFa) or read the JavaDocs in the source files.<br/>

-to create new Feature/Action simple create a new class and extend it with its abstract class and implement its method,<br/>
-look at the core features to understand how it works<br/>
-I also have commented all the files explaining what they do.<br/>
-There are many more concepts, which I will cover in the [video tutorial series](https://www.youtube.com/playlist?list=PLdeajH45r2EKfD4lB6LJW6jF66PLSFGFa).<br/>

-### Exit the bot
+### Roadmap

-type quit and press enter in the console to exit the bot.
+Development for Supbot API has finished (Since 3 months), but as developers using the API request new features or some bad design in the bot is noticed, I will try my best to add/change it in the bot.

+### How to contribute?
+You can contribute this project by,
+- Using the the API and creating issue when any bug is encountered.
+- Helping me in the development by bug squashing or developing new features.
+(If you want to do this, contact me so that we can collaborate.)
+- Let me know if you have any good feature ideas.

+### Whats new
+Check out [changes](https://github.com/adsau59/supbot/blob/master/changes) in the repository.

-### I'm confused :(
+### Contact
-Hop in to my discord server, [DefineX Community Server](https://discord.gg/V6e2fpc), I'll help you out over there.
+If you have any problems or you want to contact me for feature ideas or want to collaborate in development you can contact me on [DefineX Community discord server](https://discord.gg/V6e2fpc).

 ### Feeling generous?
 You can donate me on [PayPal](https://www.paypal.me/AdamSaudagar).

-### Whats new
-check out [changes](https://github.com/adsau59/supbot/blob/master/changes) in the repository.

-### Bugs?
+### Licencse

-if you find any bugs, create an issue on github.
+This project is licence to the MIT License, check out the full licence over [here](https://github.com/adsau59/supbot/blob/master/LICENSE).